ampl/mp/doc/amplgsl/front-matter.rst

   University
 * Fabrice Rossi, University of Paris-Dauphine

-The current manual documents the AMPL bindings for GNU Scientific Library (GSL), a collection of numerical routines for scientific computing.
+The current manual documents the AMPL Bindings for GNU Scientific Library (GSL), a collection of numerical routines for scientific computing.
 It corresponds to release 1.15 of the library.
 Please report any errors in this manual to viz@ampl.com.